farhankemal97/csg-java-assignment/README.md

     ```sh
     java CountWords.java
     ```
 * Can change the input from the code at src\com\csg\CountWords.java line 31

+## Notes for accommodating frequently changing business rules
+To account for changing business rules and accommodating new ones, we design Count Words program with flexibility and extensibility.
+There are some strategies to handle this case:
+* *Modular Design*: Separate different functionalities into individual methods or classes.
+* *Test-Driven Development*: Implement unit test for each rule and ensure them to pass the test before integrating into the main codebase.
+* *Documentation*: Document the purpose and behaviour of each rule.